olivierfriard/boris_docs/tools.rst

 The re-encoded/resized video files are renamed by adding the re-encoded.avi extension to the original files.

-**warning**

-**The MTS video files should be re-encoded to be used in frame-by-frame mode.
-Otherwise the extracted frames are not reliable.**
+.. warning:: Please note that MTS video files should be re-encoded to be used in frame-by-frame mode.
+Otherwise the extracted frames are not reliable.